Intelligenism Agent Framework

 Layer 2: Dispatch Layer

 Multi-agent collaboration orchestration.
 Each collaboration strategy is an independent folder containing its own orchestration logic, context injector, config, and optional UI page.
-Dispatch treats agents as data sources (reads their SOUL.md, skills, model config) but calls lib/llm_client.call_llm() directly — zero coupling with agent engines.
+Dispatch treats agents as data sources (reads their context_files, skills, model config) but calls lib/llm_client.call_llm() directly — zero coupling with agent engines.

 Three-layer context isolation:

-Layer 3: Scheduler Layer
+Layer 3: Tube Layer

 Layer 4: UI Layer